-Edward Campbell is an artist, author and musician based in Palnackie who also co-runs The Old Mill - a renovated Mill with Gallery downstairs and art school upstairs which can be visited by arrangement.
+Edward Campbell is an artist, author and musician based in Palnackie who also co-runs The Old Mill - a renovated Mill with exhibition space and bookshop downstairs and art studios upstairs open 10-5 Thursday-Saturday.
 Edward works in a range of media including ink on paper and oil on paper or canvas.
 His themes range from landscapes, in particular trees and water, to the surreal.

 We have 3 examples of Edward's work at Kirkennan, one in each cottage: Midnight Loch (shown), original ink on paper, framed, is in The Lodge and can be taken home for £90; Radiant Moon, original ink on paper, framed, is in Woodsedge and available at £90; Sunrise on the Urr, (yes that Urr, the river that forms one boundary of Kirkennan), Glycee print, is in The Mews and available at £55.
 If you like Edward's work and want to see more then get in touch with The Old Mill and arrange to go and see what they have available.

 Photos by Jennifer Walker